khazarkhorrami/Audio_Text_Complexity_Analysis/README.md

 Task webpage: https://dcase.community/challenge2022/task-language-based-audio-retrieval

-This original implementation of the task baseline is from the following repository:
+The baseline system of the task is from the following repository:

 https://github.com/xieh97/dcase2022-audio-retrieval